 Tip 2 – Hire (or buy) a good pair of ski boots

 Having a poor fitting pair of ski boots can make or break a winter sports holiday!
 If you ski regularly then you will probably invest in buying your own boots.
 Many specialist ski shops (either in the UK or in the ski resort) offer a fitting service to make sure you get a pair of boots with insoles that are exactly right for you.
 Alternatively, if you are new to skiing then hiring boots is normally the preferred option.
 Most ski shops in resort allow you to hire boots with the option of changing them for another pair if they become uncomfortable.
+Note, some hotels will have negotiated a discount with the local ski shops, so check this with the hotel before you hire or buy any ski equipment.

 Tip 3 – Check your Insurance Policy to make sure Winter Sports activities are covered